 Many car rental agencies in Malaysia are willing to rent vehicles for a short term to U.S. citizens with valid U.S. driver's licenses.
 Nevertheless, if you plan on driving in Malaysia, we strongly urge you to obtain an international driving permit (IDP) before leaving the United States.
 More information on how to obtain an IDP is available on the Road Safety Overseas section of the Department of State website.
 If you plan to stay in Malaysia for a longer period of time, you must obtain a local driver's permit through the Road Transport Department of Malaysia.

 Traffic in Malaysia moves on the left side of the road, and most vehicles are right-hand drive.
 Motorcyclists attempt to circumvent traffic blockage by weaving in and out of traffic, temporarily using vacant oncoming traffic lanes, and running through red lights.
-This poses a hazard for both drivers and pedestrians unfamiliar with such traffic patterns.
+These practices pose a hazard for both drivers and pedestrians unfamiliar with such traffic patterns.
 If you drive, you should use your turn signals well in advance of turning to alert motorcycles of your intent to turn.
-By law, you must use your front- and back - seat belts in Malaysia and must not use your cell phone while driving unless it is hands-free (e.g., Bluetooth.)
+By law, you must use your front- and back - seat belts in Malaysia and may not use your cell phone while driving unless it is hands-free (e.g., Bluetooth.)
 Turning left at a red light is not legal unless otherwise marked.

 Traffic is heavy during the morning and afternoon rush hours and slows down considerably when it rains.
 Monsoonal rains can quickly floods roads located in low-lying areas.
 Bottlenecks are common in major cities because infrastructure development has not kept pace with the proliferation of motorized vehicles.
-Multi-lane highways often merge into narrow two land roads in the center of town and cause added congestion.
+Multi-lane highways often merge into narrow two-lane roads in the center of town and cause added congestion.
 Many streets are narrow and winding.

 There have been fatal and other serious accidents involving long-distance tour buses in Malaysia, particularly at night or in adverse weather conditions.
-If you plan to travel by bus, choose a reputable company, and avoid overnight routes.
+If you plan to travel by bus, choose a reputable company, and avoid overnight itineraries.

 Reports of late-night road rage incidents, especially after midnight, are rising.
 If you drive, avoid confrontational behavior if you are involved in an accident.
 If you are threatened, leave the scene and file a report with the local police within 24 hours.